octopuscinema/raw-player/README.md

 - GPU with support for OpenGL 3.2 or greater (Native Apple Metal API support in progress)

 ## Installation
-OCTOPUS RAW Player releases are ususally installed by launching the Windows ```.msi``` or macOS ```.pkg``` installer file.
+OCTOPUS RAW Player releases are usually installed by launching the Windows ```.msi``` or macOS ```.pkg``` installer file.
 Alternatively (Windows only), the OCTOPUS RAW Player can be run as a portable single-file executable without installation.

 ### Standalone executable (Windows only)
-The OCTOPUS RAW Player is built into a single-file ```.exe``` with no depednancies executable which can be run without installation.
+The OCTOPUS RAW Player is built into a single-file ```.exe``` with no dependencies executable which can be run without installation.

 ### User Guide
 For more information about the OCTOPUS RAW Player, please see the wiki: